Nstamour-art/XogotDocs/Documentation.docc/Onscreen Controls.md

 #### Project Setting Option (iOS-only)

+@Image(source: "VirtualControllerFPS.png",
+       alt: "A screenshot of Kenney's FPS Starter Kit with Onscreen Controls project setting enabled")

+This setting is enabled in the 3D Platformer Starter, FPS Starter, Candy Wrapper, Twin-Sticke Shooter, and other projects in the Learning Center.

 **Pros**:
 - Directly integrated into Xogot, offering a native experience.
 - Requires minimal setup and configuration.